pluginsGLPI/doc/source/renamestrings/index.rst

 Show the change
 ---------------

 You may not see the change immediately.
-To make it appear, disconnect/reconnect.
+To make it appear, log out and then log back in.

 Before :